samridh-dev/votess/joss/paper.md

 points is sorted into a grid, and a k-nearest neighbors search is performed.
 Once the k nearest neighbors are identified for each point, the Voronoi cell is computed by iteratively clipping a bounding box using the perpendicular bisectors between the point and the identified neighbors.
-A "security radius" condition [@securityradius] ensures that the resulting Voronoi cell is valid, and if the cell cannot be validated, an CPU fallback mechanism is used.
+A *security radius* condition [@securityradius] ensures that the resulting Voronoi cell is valid, and if the cell cannot be validated, an CPU fallback mechanism is used.